Holy Transfiguration Serbian Orthodox Monastery (Milton, Ontario): History

 The foundation of the monastery church was blessed on May 2, 1993.
-At the Monastery Council held from August 7–8, 1993, Bishop of Dalmatia Longin (Krčo), with the concelebration of Bishop of Canada Georgije (Đokić), consecrated the Saint Sava Cross, which was gilded and erected on the monastery's dome on August 25, 1993.
+At the Monastery Council held from 7-8 August 1993, Bishop of Dalmatia Longin Krčo, with the concelebration of Bishop of Canada Georgije (Đokić), consecrated the Saint Sava Cross, which was gilded and erected on the monastery's dome on 25 August 1993.

-Patriarch Pavle also consecrated the monastery church on the day of its completion, June 12, 1994.
-The concelebrants were Metropolitan of Midwestern America Christopher (Kovacevich), Bishop of Niš Irinej, Bishop of Slavonia Lukijan (Pantelić), Bishop of Canada Georgije (Đokić), Bishop of Gornji Karlovac Nikanor (Bogunović), Bishop of Eastern America Mitrofan (Kodić), Bishop of Britain and Scandinavia Dositej (Motika), and Bishop of Mileševa Vasilije (Veinović).
+Patriarch Pavle also consecrated the monastery church on the day of its completion in 1994.
+The concelebrants were Metropolitan of Midwestern America Christopher Kovacevich, Bishop of Niš Irinej Gavrilović, Bishop of Slavonia Lukijan Pantelić, Bishop of Canada Georgije Đokić, Bishop of Gornji Karlovac Nikanor Bogunović, Bishop of Eastern America Mitrofan Kodić, Bishop of Britain and Scandinavia Dositej Motika, and Bishop of Mileševa Vasilije Veinović.
 About twenty thousand people attended, and among the numerous guests from Sweden, Australia, England, and other countries was Prince Tomislav of Yugoslavia.
 The iconostasis was made by the woodcarver Momčilo Milošević.
-The fresco painting of the church began after its construction and took place in several phases with work being completed on February 10, 2002.
+The fresco painting of the church began after its construction and took place in several phases with work being completed in 2002.
 The iconography and frescoes were the work of Dragomir "Dragan" Marunić and his assistants – deacon Nikola Lubardić and Dragan Stanković.

-The monastery endowment funders are Olga Aćimov, Gojko and Evgenija Kuzmanović, the Holy Trinity Church and School Congregation in Regina, Ilija Rakanović, and Dragomir Karić while major benefactors are Nedeljko and Nada Vujić, Milena Protić, Radoš Marić, and the Diocesan Circle of Serbian Sisters.
+The monastery endowment funders are Olga Aćimov, Gojko and Evgenija Kuzmanović, the Holy Trinity Church and School Congregation in Regina, Ilija Rakanović, and Dragomir Karić while major benefactors are Nedeljko and Nada Vujić, Milena Protić, Radoš Marić, and the diocesan Circle of Serbian Sisters.